Plant & Pond Care

 What makes algae grow?

-Most algae thrive in conditions of excess light, warm temperatures and most importantly a source of food.
-Nutrients in the form of incorrect fertilisers, over fertilising, fish waste, overfeeding of fish food, incorrect planting media and not enough plant are some of the common causes of algae issues in ponds.
+Nutrients in the form of incorrect fertilisers, over fertilising, fish waste, overfeeding of fish food, incorrect planting media and not enough plants in a pond or water garden are some of the common causes of algae issues in ponds.

-Some basic common sense will often help the individual find the cause or causes to their problems of algae.
-The time of the year will often trigger most problems as water temperatures increase, so does the risk of algae.
 If the pond plants haven’t been prepared for the coming season algae will grow faster, this is partly due to the plants not competing effectively with the algae for excess nutrient.

 Hints for preventing Algae growth